SonyCSLParis/MiHySensorbox/README.md

 ## MqttToConsole

-This python script listens for the updates from the sensor box (SensorboxToMqtt) and prints out the sensor values to the console.
+This python script listens to the MQTT broker for the updates from the sensor box (sent via SensorboxToMqtt) and prints out the sensor values to the console.

 ## MqttToSacred

-This python script listens for the updates from the sensor box (SensorboxToMqtt) and stores the values in a database using [Sacred](https://sacred.readthedocs.io/en/stable/index.html).
+This python script listens to the MQTT broker for the updates from the sensor box (sent via SensorboxToMqtt)and stores the values in a database using [Sacred](https://sacred.readthedocs.io/en/stable/index.html).

 ### Installation